onikienko/chrome-extensions-box/readme.md

 ```

-After every save operation script will dispatch `optionSaved` event.
+After each save operation script will dispatch `optionSaved` event.
 You can listen it:

 ```javaScript